 Religious tension between Roman Catholics centred in Slovenia and Croatia and Orthodox Christians based in the eastern states is complicated when the Islamic Ottoman Empire invades the region in the 15th Century and begins a 400-year occupation.
 When the Ottomans are finally removed after the First World War they leave large populations of Muslims in Bosnia-Herzegovina, the Kosovo province of Serbia, and Albania.

-With the Ottomans gone the southern Slavic states face further interference from their European neighbours.
-Attempts for unity are frustrated by historical, cultural and religious conflicts, rifts which are deepened during the Second World War when varying ethnic and political groups use the cloak of the war to brutally pursue rivalries.
+After the Ottomans have gone attempts at unity among the southern Slavic states are frustrated by historical, cultural and religious conflicts, rifts which are deepened during the Second World War when varying ethnic and political groups use the cloak of the war to brutally pursue rivalries.

-With the backing of the Soviet Union, Yugoslav communists led by Marshal Josip Broz Tito take control of the government following the war.
+With the backing of the Soviet Union, Yugoslav communists led by Marshal Josip Broz Tito take control of the southern Slavic states following the war.
 The Federal People's Republic of Yugoslavia is proclaimed on 29 November 1945.

 It comprises the republics of Slovenia, Croatia, Bosnia-Herzegovina, Serbia, Montenegro and Macedonia.
 An ethnically mixed Autonomous Province of Vojvodina and a mostly Albanian Autonomous Region of Kosovo are created within Serbia.

 Tito rules the federation for nearly four decades, introducing a unique form of "self-managed communism" that avoids many of the abuses of the Soviet system.
 The federation is renamed the Socialist Federal Republic of Yugoslavia in 1963.